kocpc/wp-shortcode-advertising/README.md

 📲 Provide you a way insert advertisement to article/page use shortcode.

 ## Installation

-You can manually install this plugin from source code.

 1. Go WordPress admin, use keyword "wp shortcode advertising" to search, and install.
 1. Active plugin.
 1. Go to user profile setting page, set advertising code.